 - Quick & Easy: These egg bites come together in a flash, making them perfect for busy mornings.
 Seriously, it’s like instant culinary gratification.

-- High in Protein: Thanks to cottage cheese and eggs, you’re loading up on protein, keeping you fuller longer—goodbye, mid-morning snack cravings!
+- High in Protein: Thanks to cottage cheese and eggs, these bites are packed with protein.

 - Customizable: Got leftovers?
 Toss them in!
 You can mix and match your favorite veggies and cheeses.
 Endless possibilities await.